 As per NCGS §143C-6-23(b), all Applicant's and Co-Applicants must file a copy of their conflict of interest policy with DEQ.
 This is separate from the above-referenced Conflict of Interest Certification and need only be filed once with DEQ unless changes or updates are made to the policy.
-The policy must address situations in which any of the Applicant's/Co-Applicant's management employees and the members of its board of directors or other governing body may directly or indirectly benefit (except as the Applicant's/Co-Applicant's disbursing of State funds.
+The policy must address situations in which any of the Applicant's/Co-Applicant's management employees and the members of its board of directors or other governing body may directly or indirectly benefit (except as the Applicant's/Co-Applicant's employees or members of its board or other governing body) from the Applicant's/Co-Applicant's disbursing of State funds.
 The policy must also include actions to be taken by the Applicant's/Co-Applicant's or the individual, or both, to avoid conflicts of interest and the appearance of impropriety.
 A policy form template can be downloaded from our website.